2jfw/Uniflat-Theme-Showcase-And-Editor/README.md

 # Uniflat-Theme-Showcase

-This is the Adobe / Harman AIR preview of the as3 Feathers / Starling "Uniflat Theme" by marpies.
+This is the Adobe / Harman AIR preview of the as3 Starling / Feathers Uniflat Mobile Theme for Android and iOS, originally created by marpies.

 This component showcase has an inbuild theme color editor with the possibilities to